 The centrate is a highly concentrated liquid stream from the dewatering process that contains a high level of ammonia.
 Deammonification is a biological treatment process to convert ammonia to nitrogen gas.

-A process that uses unique anaerobic oxidizing bacteria known as Anammox to perform a “shortcut” nitrogen removal sequence as opposed to the conventional nitrification/denitrification process.
+This process uses a unique anaerobic oxidizing bacteria known as Anammox to perform a “shortcut” nitrogen removal sequence as opposed to the conventional nitrification/denitrification process.

 The unique part of this bacteria is that it does not require a carbon (food) source to drive nitrogen removal.
 With this process in place, 90% of the ammonia is removed which was typically 40% of the total treatment plant ammonia load even though it was only 2% of the flow.